You are able to create a one-off or recurring events in Peoplevine and control access and RSVP with ease.

 Sell tickets to your audience and utilise our ticket management tools to set different pricing for different audience segments or membership categories.

-If you have selected 'sell tickets’ under event registration’ (see above) you will be directed to a new page once you click ‘proceed’, where you can manage ticket options.
+If you have selected 'use tickets’ under event registration’ (see above) you will be directed to a new page once you click ‘proceed’, where you can manage ticket options.
 Here’s how:

-Enter the TOTAL capacity for the event.
-All further ticket types will be linked back to this figure in the next steps.
+3. Enter the TOTAL capacity for the event.
+All further ticket types can be linked back to this figure in the next steps.

 N.B. any changes to the quantity of tickets once ticket sales have begun will put that many in inventory, e.g. if you started with 20, sell 10 and then adjust the ‘Total Available’ back to 20 then you will be selling 30 tickets.